dbashford/mimosa/README.md

 You can also choose to turn off post-startup success notifications for compiled javascript, css, and templates, as well as for copied assets by altering the `growl.onSuccess` flats.
 These notifications are on by default.

-## Linting Your CoffeeScript, JavaScript and CSS
+## Linting Your JavaScript and CSS

 To 'lint' your code is to check it for common mistakes or variances from the idiom.
 Mimosa will automatically lint all of the CSS and JavaScript it moves from your source directories to your compiled directories.
 Any errors or warnings that come out of that linting will be printed to the console but will not stop or fail the compilation.
 Inside the mimosa-config is this snippet which controls the linting.

 ```
 # lint:
   # compiled:
-    # coffee:true
     # javascript:true
     # css:true
   # copied: